Affective design: Background

+To cater to all three levels of emotional responses, designers should consider both a product’s appearance and its usability.

+Bødker, Christensen, and Jørgensen presented a definition of affective design that emphasizes the importance of considering current social and cultural influences when relating to human emotions.

 Along with the growth of human-computer interaction, the past few decades have seen an increase in the discussion of emotions in relation to design.
 Research in recent years has looked at what affects our emotions as well as how emotions affect our mental and physical states.
 Additionally, designers and researchers have explored how to elicit and map people’s emotions, ranging from positive to negative.
 Affective design encompasses more than the functionality of a product as it emphasizes user experience and is concerned with the dynamics of how humans interact with the world.

 Affective design includes utilizing users’ emotions as data to guide technologies’ responses in addition to designing with predetermined elements intended to influence users’ emotions.
 The growth in the number and diversity of users carries with it the challenge to tailor interfaces and products to each individual.
 Affective design offers the potential to provide a unique, adaptive response to each user’s emotion.
 It has emerged as an intersection of functionality and pleasure, illustrating the significant influence of emotional components in technology and user experiences.

 Aims

 Affective computing aims to construct affective interfaces which are capable of providing certain emotional experiences for users.
 Affective design attempts to understand the emotional relationships between users and products as well as how products communicate affectively through their physical features.
 It aims to create artefacts capable of eliciting the most pleasurable experience possible for users, across all of their senses.
 Affective design works to create the optimal user experience by tailoring human-interactions to individual users in response to their emotional input.
 It promotes affective interaction through communication, positioning itself as a mediator between human input and the computer's output.
+The effectiveness of affective design is measured with reference to feeling discrepancy, which defines the disparity between the target customer's emotional response and the actual emotions experienced by the user.
+Design that generates low feeling discrepancy is regarded as impactful affective design.

+Another aim of affective design is increasing customer retention by creating memorable user experiences and ensuring brand loyalty.
+The integration of affective design and the subsequent emotional response elicited in customers has been shown to positively impact attachment, loyalty, and long-term commitment to the brand.
+This aim of affective design is grounded in the experience economy theory, suggesting that consumer engagement should occur at the emotional level.
+By creating positive affective responses, brands generate memorable experiences for product users, improving commercial success.
+This leads to positive sale-driving behaviours in consumers, such as spreading positive word-of-mouth, price insensitivity, and repurchasing.